 The examinations are based on a current practice analysis which serves as an objective measure of the knowledge and skills required of competent nurse practitioners.
 The practice analysis provides the foundation for defining the content domains (areas) of the competency-based examinations.
 Documents created by these expert panels are validated by representative samples of professionals selected from the adult, gerontology, emergency, and family nurse practitioner community.
-Test specifications derived from the respective practice analysis for adult-gerontology primary care, family nurse practitioner, emergency nurse practitioners serve as the blueprint for the certification examinations.
+Test specifications derived from the respective practice analysis for adult-gerontology primary care, family, emergency, and psychiatric mental health nurse practitioner serve as the blueprint for the certification examinations.

 Each examination consists of 150 multiple-choice items.
 Items are written and developed by practicing nurse practitioners with extensive knowledge and expertise, and placed in an item bank.
 All items which appear on the examinations have been reviewed at least four times: